 Our diverse product ranges focus on key areas within the toy sector; these include Pre-school, Boys, Girls and Activity and Crafts.
-In focusing on our quest to reduce the presence of plastics in our toy ranges, we have developed and produced a range of "Eco Plush" toys (soft fabric and filled toy products manufactured from recycled materials).

-Our corporate strategy is to expand and refresh our existing, diverse, successful core brands (where we continually look to add new and relevant products), to develop innovative and engaging new products (including environmentally-friendly and sustainable products) for newly emerging or established brands (both in-house and third party) and to further increase our sales globally.
+Our corporate strategy is to expand and refresh our existing, diverse, successful core brands (where we continually look to add new and relevant products), to develop innovative and engaging new products (including environmentally-friendly and sustainable products) for newly emerging or established brands (both own-developed and third party) and to further increase our sales globally.
 We believe that this approach will enable sustainable growth for the Group.

-We do not own factories; our manufacturing takes place predominantly in China and is carried out on a strictly managed on a collaborative, sub-contract basis with closely vetted, reputable suppliers, many of whom we have worked with for a number of years.
-The Group owns and operates from three freehold properties in the UK.
-Our head office is based in New Malden, Surrey and our principal distribution warehouses are located near Oldham in Greater Manchester in a re-purposed Mill building (originally built in the 1880's) and a 1970's, purpose-built warehouse and distribution facility, which we have substantially upgraded.
-Our Far East operations are carried out from leased offices in Hong Kong and Shenzen, China and our Scandinavian operations are managed from leased offices in Copenhagen.
+We do not own factories; our manufacturing takes place predominantly in China and is carried out on a strictly managed and collaborative, sub-contract basis with closely vetted, reputable suppliers, many of whom we have worked with for a number of years.
+The Group owns and currently operates from freehold properties in the UK.
+Our head office is based in New Malden, Surrey and our principal distribution warehouses are located near Oldham in Greater Manchester.
+Our Far East operations are carried out from leased offices in Hong Kong and Shenzen, China and our Scandinavian operations are managed from leased offices in Copenhagen and a third party warehouse in Sweden.